 - An active chequing account

 - A permanent address (and proof of it)

 - 3 months of continuous employment (and proof of it)

 This lenient criteria can be easy to meet – with the added bonus of not having to prove you’re a responsible borrower.
 However, some lenders who don’t do credit checks might be more likely to be predatory and illegitimate.
 This is why it’s important to do your research and use a reputable lender – whether they do a credit check or not.

 What should I keep in mind before applying?

-How can I tell if a lender in Prince Edward Island is legit?
+How can I tell if a lender in PEI is legit?

 The best way to make sure a lender is legit is to check their credentials with Consumer, Labour and Financial Services at 1-800-658-1799.
 Look for the following signs to make sure you’re working with a reputable business.

 - The lender displays a Prince Edward Island licence number.
 Lenders must possess a valid license issued by the province of Prince Edward Island in order to operate.

 - The lender displays fees.
 The costs associated with loans must be displayed in a visible location on the lender’s premises as well as online.